wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-06.x Release Notes

-* **Updated the Wavefront REST API Documentation UI**: We've updated our in-product interactive API documentation by using the latest Swagger API console.
+* **Updated the Wavefront REST API Documentation UI**: We've updated our in-product interactive API documentation to use the latest Swagger API console.
 To access the API documentation, either click the gear icon and select **API Documentation**, or go to `https://<your_cluster_name>/api-docs/ui/`.

 ## 2022-05.x Release Notes